Continuing professional development

 - preparation of CPD presentations to colleagues and other professionals;

 - exposure to new situations at work which require action;

-- CD Roms for research purposes and technical information;
+- listening to podcasts, webinars, webcasts and other learning for research purposes and technical information;

 - participating in APM activities such as membership of committees where new ideas and initiatives are discussed;

 - acting as a coach or mentor for a fellow professional;

 - being coached or mentored by a fellow professional;